b4oshany/Vecni-PHP/README.md

 Description
 -----------

+Ohomes is a real estate e-commerce website that acts as a mediator between tenants and landlords or perspective buyers and sellers.
+This product offers a platform for tenants and house buyers to search, buy or rent properties based on their requirements and budget at no additional cost.
+Nevertheless, it offers a platform for landlords, Real Estate Agency or any laird who wish to publish and advertise their properties to perspective buyers or tenants at an additional cost.
+Ohomes will use it mediatory functions to manage all necessary activities amongst traders such as bill payment, meeting and home maintenance (in the case of renting).
+NOTE: Ohomes is powered by [Vecni].

 [Vecni] is a light-weight PHP micro-framework that utilizes url dispatching to server files instead of filesystem url resolution.
 It utilizes Twig, which is equivalent to Python Jinja2 templates for advance template management.